DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: The double machine learning inference method

-\begin{quote} \textbf{Remark 2} (\emph{Sample Splitting}) In Step (2) of the Algorithm DML1 and DML2, the estimator \(\hat{\eta}_{0,k}\) can generally be an ensemble or aggregation of several estimators as long as we only use the data \((W_i)_{i\not\in I_k}\) outside the \(k\)-th fold to construct the estimators. \end{quote}
+In Step (2) of the Algorithm DML1 and DML2, the estimator \(\hat{\eta}_{0,k}\) can generally be an ensemble or aggregation of several estimators as long as we only use the data \((W_i)_{i\not\in I_k}\) outside the \(k\)-th fold to construct the estimators.